Searches for direct slepton production in the compressed-mass corridor in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Event selection

 \subsection{BDT event selection}

 In this approach, event selections are based on the output from BDTs that are trained to distinguish signal from background events.
 The training sample is based on MC events satisfying the common preselection requirements summarised in Table~\ref{tab:CommonCuts}.
 Events containing leptons with $\pt < 6~\GeV$ are found to contribute little to the sensitivity for the signal of interest due to the large FNP lepton background and are consequently rejected in all BDT-based selections.
+While lower-\pt leptons can in principle improve sensitivity to scenarios with mass splittings below 5~\GeV, this analysis is not optimised for such regimes which lie beyond its primary target of $\dm \gtrsim 10~\GeV$.
 Further requirements are employed such that the BDT optimisation does not focus on events that are simple to separate.
 Hence, training is restricted to SFOS events with no $b$-tagged jets and that satisfy a veto of on-shell $Z$ boson decays via $|\mll - m_{Z}| >10~\GeV$.
 The training selection is inclusive of lepton flavour, as the di-electron and di-muon selections are similar kinematically.
 Specifically, the BDT training requirements are a combination of the common requirements in Table \ref{tab:CommonCuts}, and the general requirements in Table \ref{tab:SRCuts}.
 The normalised, pre-fit SM distributions of two kinematic variables, $\mttwo^{100}$ and \mtlepone, which show potential to discriminate between signal and SM backgrounds, are illustrated in Figure~\ref{fig:BDTPre}.
 Overlaid are the kinematic distributions of three example SUSY models, corresponding to $m(\tilde{\ell}, \chioz) = (200, 180)~\GeV$, $(200, 170)~\GeV$, and $(200, 150)~\GeV$.

 Using these preselection requirements, five different BDTs are trained using the XGBoost package~\cite{XGBoost}, according to the mass-splitting of the targeted signal models.
 The signal samples in the training step are grouped as follows, where the subscript denotes the grouping of the mass-splittings in that BDT: $\dmBase_{5+10}$, $\dmBase_{20}$, $\dmBase_{30}$, $\dmBase_{40+50}$, $\dmBase_{60+75}$.
 Signal kinematics change significantly with the mass-splitting, and use of multiple BDTs was found to give strong sensitivity across the entire range of targeted \dm.
 Studies were carried out on grouping samples with neighbouring mass-splittings, and an optimal grouping of mass-splittings was determined through comparison of the classification strength of different groupings.
 The groupings of the signal samples for the training of each BDT are shown in Appendix~\ref{sec:BDTTraining}.